All About Braces

 What's the Procedure For Getting Braces?

-The first step is a consultation where Dr. James or Dr. Nanda asks you about your health and what medications you're currently using.
+The first step is a consultation where Dr. James asks you about your health and what medications you're currently using.
 She will also do a clinical exam, take pictures of your face and teeth, and make a digital scan of your teeth.
 We will use this information to determine if braces are the right options for you.
 If so, a 3D x-ray will help us develop a detailed treatment plan and prescribe an appliance system for you.

 Once you receive your braces, you'll still need to come in for periodic adjustment appointments so we can make sure they're putting the right amount of pressure on your teeth.
-Dr. James or Dr. Nanda and the team will make the necessary adjustments to move your teeth closer to their intended positions.
+Dr. James and the team will make the necessary adjustments to move your teeth closer to their intended positions.

 How Long does Braces Treatment Take?

 The length of braces treatment varies, but most patients wear them for 1 to 3 years.
 After they are removed, most patients must wear a retainer regularly for 8 - 12 months until the teeth are stable in their new position.
 When the teeth are stable, nighttime wear provides maintenance that teeth need to avoid normal changes that occur through the aging process.

 Teeth function the same regardless of age.
 Since the tooth straightening process of braces is the same for all ages, both children and adults can benefit from orthodontic treatment.
 One thing to note is that since adult bone structure is finished growing, there may not be as many options for bite correction as there are in adolescent treatment.
 As a result, some corrections in adults may need other procedures in conjunction with their braces.